tfgg/magres-format/README.md

 Conversion script usage
 -----------------------

-The convertoldmagres.py script installed by the above command will convert an old-style CASTEP magres file to the new-style format for use with the new tools.
+The convertoldmagres.py script installed by the above command will convert an old-style Castep magres file to the new-style format for use with the new tools.
 You use it from the command line like:

     convertoldmagres.py sample.magres > sample.new.magres